Daniel Dart

 Daniel Dart is an American singer-songwriter, music producer, photographer, and human rights advocate who made his name as the founder and frontman for punk band Time Again.
 He has composed original music for such feature films as Get Him To The Greek, Stepbrothers, The Haunting in Connecticut as well as the TV show Dr. Phil.
 In early 2015, he founded the company that would evolve into DEC Projects, focused on working in the world's most difficult places.

-It is continuously rumored he is working on a new record with his band Time Again as revealed in a German magazine in July 2015.
-He currently resides in Los Angeles.
+Daniel earned an Executive MBA from MIT in 2024, where he was the first formerly incarcerated student in the school's history and a recipient of the Dean's Fellowship, Sloan Leadership Fellowship, and Pechacek Fellowship.
+He is currently the founder of and a general partner at Rock Yard Ventures: a venture capital firm that invests in tech-focused logistics start-ups.

+In January 2025, Daniel announced that he would be launching a podcast titled The Dart Board.

 Early life

 Dart's early life and his troubles growing up and dealing with drug addiction and family problems have been well documented.

 He often cites his own personal experiences as influences in his lyrics and the direction of the music he writes and creates.
 He also cites his difficulties growing up as the reason for his heavy activity in volunteer and non-profit work.
 He talks easily with people about his past and the difficulties he has had to face and overcome.